orchestral/cookbook/themes/composer.md

 Do you confirm generation [yes]? yes
 ```

-To enable Composer to know that this package should be installed as Orchestra Platform theme you need to add `"type": "orchestra-theme"` and include the [Theme Installer Plugin](https://github.com/orchestral/theme-installer).
+To allow Composer to know that this package should be installed as Orchestra Platform theme you need to add `"type": "orchestra-theme"` and include the [Theme Installer Plugin](https://github.com/orchestral/theme-installer).